 I think I love teaching photography as much I love shooting.
 Sharing what you know with others is what I love to do....and there is so much to know about photography and Photoshop.
 Learning never ends.....

-This is my portrait photography class at PPSOP.com, the Perfect Picture School of Photography, which is the best online photography school in the world.
+This is my portrait photography class at BPSOP.com, the Bryan Peterson School of Photography, which is the best online photography school in the world.
 The class is four weeks long with assignments given out each week and lots of Q&A and interaction with all of the other students.
 People sign up from every corner of the world and this is a great way to learn about many aspects of creating portraits!

 June 29, 2013